orkes-io/docs/docs/getting-started/running-an-inline-function.md

 <div className="row">
 <div className="col col--4">

-1. In your current workflow, add a [Inline](/content/reference-docs/system-tasks/inline) task after the switch case
+1. In your current workflow, add an [Inline](/content/reference-docs/system-tasks/inline) task after the switch case
 2. Add another switch case to process the deposit only if the fraud check passes
 3. Add an inline to compose the correct message for users
-4. Pass the message as inputs to the send-message tasks
+4. Pass the message as input to the send-message tasks
 5. Run workflow

 </div>